Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 netns9:~ #

 Obviously, the pings failed!
 The reason is that we forgot to set routes in netns9!
-Such routes are, however, vital for the transport of e.g. ARP answering and request packets from netns9 to members of the two VLANs.
+Such routes are, however, vital for the transport of e.g. ICMP answering and request packets from netns9 to members of the two VLANs.
 See the last post for details.
 We add the rules for the required routes:

 #Set routes in netns9